 And finally, Step 4: It will automatically download the updates on your computer and will install them in a few minutes.
 Sit tight and let windows do this task for you.

 Update Your USB Drivers

-Another problem is associated with the USB drivers, so make sure you have updated the driver for your computer.
-This method differs depending upon the manufacturer of your computer.
-For example: If you bought your computer from Dell, go to their help website and enter the details for your computer.
+Another potential cause is your USB drivers, so make sure you have updated the driver for your computer.
+This method differs depending on the manufacturer of your computer.
+For example: If you bought your computer from Dell, go to their help website and enter the details for your PC.
 And then download the USB drivers and install them on your computer.